antzm/data-science/statistics-intro.md

 H1: r-squared <> 0

-Meaning that the null hypothesis will test if the r-squared is statistically not significant and the alternative hypothesis will test that the r-squared is statistically significant.
+Meaning that the null hypothesis will test if the r-squared is statistically not significant (statistically, equal to 0) and the alternative hypothesis will test that the r-squared is statistically significant (statistically, different from 0).

+Referring to what was mentioned earlier, the r and r-squared always refer to a sample.
+Whenever though we refer to a population, we use the Greek letters ρ and ρ-square.

+This is because in statistics, we use English letters for the samples and Greek letters for the populations.

+Thus, to test if there's statistically significant correlation in a population, we will use the following hypothesis testing:

+H0: ρ = 0

+H1: ρ <> 0